Burntisland Parish Church

 - Episcopal Church of Scotland

-This harled square plan church with a slate roof and diagonal stepped buttresses on the corners was constructed in 1594-6 and was one of the first post-Reformation churches built in Scotland.
-It was constructed as a replacement for the original Parish Church in Kirkton (site number: 2182), because increasing concentrations of people in the harbour area meant that the original church was becoming too small and inconvenient.
+This church was constructed in 1594-6 and was one of the first post-Reformation churches built in Scotland.
+It was a replacement for the original Parish Church in Kirkton (site number: 2182), because increasing concentrations of people in the harbour area meant that the original church was becoming too small and inconvenient.
 The church building has undergone many alterations and additions over its lifetime.
 It has a large central tower and is at the top of a hill and would therefore have been highly visible, serving as both a landmark and a navigational beacon.
 On either side of the porch, in front of the wall face, there is a raised grassy area bordered by a low harled coped wall The site is surrounded by high coped rubble walls; the entrance gate is at the northwest corner.
 It was at this church that The General Assembly of the Church of Scotland met in the presence of King James VI in 1601 and a revised translation of the bible was proposed and accepted.

 The graveyard which surrounds the church on the west, south and eastern sides has gravestones dating to the late sixteenth century and later.
 In general this graveyard is not in use.
 However, there have been recent exceptions as some members of the congregation had requested their ashes be scattered in the grounds.
 The graveyard is surrounded by a high rubble wall.
 There is a small roofless structure in the southwest corner of the graveyard against the wall, possibly used for storing tools required for use in the graveyard.
 There are two small burial enclosures in the graveyard, one each against the western and eastern walls.
 These are formed from low rubble walls topped by iron railings.
 In general the gravestones are simple moulded apex in style with inscriptions.
 At the northern end of the eastern wall there is a large Renaissance style monument to Captain Andrew Watson and his family.
 There is a family crest on the monument and the date 1689 is visible.
 There is a small gravestone with skulls flanking the apex with the date 1730 inscribed on it on the southern side of the graveyard.